 If you’re reading this article, I’m assuming that you’re considering taking your child on a trek.
 And that’s wonderful!

 At Indiahikes, we strongly believe that children must trek.
 When they’re young and observant is the best time to expose them to the outdoors.
 They absorb lessons of resilience, confidence, leadership and also learn to protect the environment.
 These are deep values that take a very long time to imbibe in a person, but it can happen over just a few days on a trek.

 With further ado, here are the best treks for children.
 These are all treks in the Himalayas.
-Some of them might be 2 days long, some might be 5 or even 6 days long.
-But rest assured, these are good treks for children.
+These are good treks for children.
 They have just the right mix of trek and leisure.

 1. Dayara Bugyal